redhat-developer/vscode-yaml/README.md

 1. To develop the language server visit https://github.com/redhat-developer/yaml-language-server

 Refer to VS Code [documentation](https://code.visualstudio.com/docs/extensions/debugging-extensions) on how to run and debug the extension

+### Installation from Github Release
+To obtain and install the latest release from github you can:
+* First download the latest *.vsix file from [Github Releases section](https://github.com/redhat-developer/vscode-yaml/releases)
+* Inside of VSCode navigate to the extension tab and click the three elipses (...).
+* Click install from VSIX and provide the location of the *.vsix that was downloaded

+### Contributing
+All contributions are welcome!